rockettheme/docs/Docs/wordpress/themes/ximenia/demo.md

     22. **Copyright - Gantry To Top** [92%, 50%, sw]
     23. **Copyright - Gantry Branding** [92%, 85%, sw]

-Like any Gantry template, Ximenia utilizes widget overrides to allow different widget placements for various areas of your WordPress site.
+Like any Gantry theme, Ximenia utilizes widget overrides to allow different widget placements for various areas of your WordPress site.
 This makes it possible to not only utilize the full power of the Gantry framework, but to make each area of your site uniquely suited to meet your user's needs.

 Below, you'll find the widget placement and settings for the various widget positions as they appear in the Front Page widget override.
 Not all of these positions were overwritten.
 Some positions (such as the Header section) are often set in the primary default widget setting.